Drone Laws in Germany

 Almost everyone who wants to fly a drone now needs a license.
 In the Open Category, there is the EU competence certificate A1 / A3 and the EU remote pilot certificate A2.
 In Germany, the Luftfahrt-Bundesamt offers online training and the exam for A1 / A3 certification.
 You can find the German exam platform here.
 So far, the training and the test for this “small” driver’s license have cost nothing.
 However, it can be assumed that a fee will be charged in the future.
 This is already the case in other countries.

 The Luftfahrt-Bundesamt has named test centers for the A2 certificate.
 You can find a list here.

 If you already have an old certificate of knowledge according to §21d of the air traffic regulations, you can partially continue to use it in Germany until 2022.
 General decrees of the federal states also remain valid during this period.

 Safety distances and flight bans

-- Disasters, disaster areas, locations where authorities and organizations with security responsibilities are operating.
+- Disaster locations, disaster areas, locations of use by authorities and organizations with security tasks.

 - Industrial plants.